Projects and workspace

 - project‑level setting tabs.

-This documentation no longer presents a dedicated voice entry point in the Workspace.
-When voice input still exists in some environments, it is done in Agents, not as a separate entry point here.
+The Workspace no longer presents a dedicated voice entry point.
+When voice input still exists in some environments, it is available in Agents, not as a separate workspace entry point.

 Operational transparency and preparation